Air digital asset management alternatives: Which DAM is best for your brand?

 In Air, you can annotate assets and add timestamps to videos.
 Team members can leave comments, and notifications ensure the right people are alerted when feedback is added.
 You can (as we mentioned) also share a ‘board’ publicly, allowing external partners to contribute their comments.

 Dash offers a similar workflow with added flexibility.
 Depending on permissions, team members can upload assets to a holding area.
-If an image or video needs adjustments, you can leave comments, add timestamps, and request an improved version.
+If an image or video asset needs adjustments, you can leave comments, add timestamps, and request an improved version.
 Once it’s ready, simply click ‘approve’ to make it live in Dash.

 Sharing assets